-There is going to be your partner, nurses and primary care provider all in the room at your birth.
-That seems like a lot of people to be in the room when you are pushing out your baby, That is true, the secret is, when you hire a doula they often help you feel like your birth was a more intimate experience.
+In the delivery room, you will have your partner, nurses, and your primary care provider present.
+It may seem like many people in the room when you are pushing out your baby.
+That is true, the secret is, when you hire a doula they often help you feel like your birth was a more intimate experience.
 Your medical care team will be busy doing medical things like charting and setting up equipment.
-It is your doula that will be helping get you the cold face cloths, shutting doors, turning the lights down, getting your water bottled filled or cheering you on when your partner's cheers are no longer working.
-A doula does not do anything medical, their entire job is to make your birth experience more comfortable.
-Most people will say after their birth "how does anyone give birth without a doula?"
-It is hard to imagine not having the extra hands through such an experience.
+It is your doula that will help get you the cold face cloths, shut doors, turn the lights down, get your water bottled filled or give you that deep hip squeeze when your partner needs a break.
+A doula does nothing medical, their entire job is to make your birth experience more comfortable.
+Most people will say after their birth “how does anyone give birth without a doula? or I can't imagine not having the extra hands through such an intense experience.”

-Do I have to pay for a doula privately?
+Do I have to pay for a doula?

 The cost of hiring a doula comes out of your pocket unless your medical plan will cover the fees.
-The fees can range from $600-$2500 depending on the doula's experience and packages.
-A doula is someone who works privately for you, they are not covered by MSP.
+The fees can range from $600-$2500 depending on the doula’s experience and packages.
+A doula is someone who works for you, MSP does not cover them.
 Having a doula at your birth could alter the way you feel about your birth for the rest of your life.
 Having someone who can give your partner a much-needed break or show them at the moment how to give a good hip squeeze is invaluable.
 Doulas often build a relationship with your family during your pregnancy by having a few meetings with you before your birthing day.
 They will get to know your family and know what your wants and wishes are for your birth.
 I promise it is worth the expense.

 Your midwife and/or doctor is a regulated care provider.
 They will come to your birth when it is time for you to be monitored by a medical professional.
 Often this is in active labour.
 Most first-time parents have a long early first stage.
 During this time they are left on their own.
 When the midwives are at your birth they will be focused on charting and monitoring the birth process.
 They will not be staying up all night giving you hip squeezes making sure your partner is fed and has had a break.

 I am sure you are wondering what are some questions you can ask your doula when you interview them to make sure you pick the right one.
-Here is another post outlining some of the things you might want to think about before interviewing doulas.
+Here is another post outlining some things to think about before interviewing doulas.